 You don’t visit a national park to stay in bed and rest.
 But, sometimes unexpected medical issues arise soon after you reach your destination, and you’re forced to get yourself admitted into a hospital.
 While your holiday has likely been spoiled, you can at least save on the expenses.

-Why buy visitors medical insurance before travelling to Acadia National Park?
+Why buy visitors medical insurance before traveling to Acadia National Park?

 Simply because you need it, a visitors medical insurance plan is as crucial as your luggage.
 It is a parachute for you when you’re pushed to jump off the plane.
 Well, not literally!